jskherman/jsk-it/content/about/index.md

 ---
 title: "About"
 subtitle: "Who am I?
-Ooh, how philosophical of you."
+How philosophical of you."
 description: "About Je Sian Keith Herman.
 This section details what he does & everything else you might want to know about him."
 slug: "about"
 date: 2020-02-02T00:02:02+08:00